sabin66/sabin66/README.md

 IT Student
 ----------------------------------

-I'm interested in cybersecurity, testing and programming.
+I'm interested in everything associated with CS.
 Currently learning and growing my skills through personal and academic projects.

 * 🌍  I'm based in Szczecin, Poland
 * ✉️  You can contact me at [dorian.sobieranski@gmail.com](mailto:dorian.sobieranski@gmail.com)